luisdoesdev/catalog-app/README.md

     * requirements.txt that has all the libraries that are used to composed the entire aplication
     * the Vagrantfile, this project was built using Vagrant as virtual enviroments to sepparte the libraries from my local pc see https://www.vagrantup.com/ for more information on it, the configuration for this enviroment was provided by Udacity

-* App folder '/app'
+* project folder '/'
     * static holds the css folders where all the styles are located, nothing special here, oh and a cheesy logo I made for favicon placeholder
-    * templates holds all the .html documents
+    * Holds all the
     *  -___init__-.py' to make sure all folders are treated as packages
     * models.py creates the database and its relationships
     * modelstemplate.py has a couple dummy descriptions to populate the database